P2-718na/pandemic-simulation/README.md

 ## Building
 Make sure to install all the required dependencies before continuing.

 The preferred way to build this code is by using CMake.
-Although is recommended to build the program in `Release` configuration for better performance, only the `Debug` configuration satisfies all the requirements imposed by the project assignment (`-g` and `-fsanitize="address"` flags are only present in the latter).
+Although it is recommended to build the program in `Release` configuration for better performance, only the `Debug` configuration satisfies all the requirements imposed by the project assignment (`-g` and `-fsanitize="address"` flags are only present in the latter).

 ```shell
 # Clone the repo